-- "L'ORO Onlus', an association in Marcallo con Casone that works in the defence of the rights of people with disabilities, to which ICF donated a minibus in 2023; - "A.la.t.Ha Onlus", a social cooperative present since 1995 in the Lombardy region that offers services and projects for the social inclusion of elderly people, people with disabilities or people with reduced mobility; - "U.S. Marcallese A.S.D.', the football association of Marcallo con Casone.
+- "A.la.t.Ha Onlus", a social cooperative present since 1995 in the Lombardy region that offers services and projects for the social inclusion of elderly people, people with disabilities or people with reduced mobility; - "US Marcallese A.S.D.', the football association of Marcallo con Casone. - "Rotary Club", in support of the Polioplus Trophy, the proceeds of which were donated to PolioPlus, a humanitarian programme for the eradication of polio.